Downsview Park: Geography

 Downsview Park consists of 231.5 ha of land in the northwest portion of the City of Toronto and the geographic centre of the Greater Toronto Area.
 These lands were originally home to de Havilland Aircraft of Canada (1929–1947) and then as the RCAF Station/air force base CFB Downsview from 1947 until April 1, 1996, when the base closed.
 It was also announced that the lands were to be held in perpetuity and in trust as a "unique urban recreational green space for the enjoyment of future generations."

 The mandate to create the urban recreational green space was given to Parc Downsview Park Inc. (PDP) in 1996 and the title to 231.5 ha of the Downsview Lands was transferred to PDP in 2006 in order to facilitate the development of Downsview Park.
 The Department of National Defence (DND) retained 29 ha of the land to accommodate ongoing military needs.
 Approximately 150 ha of the land adjacent to the Downsview Lands (including Toronto's oldest operational airport) is under the jurisdiction of Bombardier Aerospace.
 A rail line that is used mostly by GO Transit trains runs through the centre of the park.

 As the mandate for the park requires that it be developed on a self-financing basis, approximately 102 ha are dedicated to opportunities that provide a revenue stream to finance the construction, development and management of Downsview Park as an integrated, sustainable community.

 The park features a large man-made pond on the Keele Street side.
 Although it is an artificial body of water, the water from it flows out to the Downsview Dells ravines and eventually into Black Creek.

 Public transport access

 From 1996 to 2017, the closest Toronto subway station to Downsview Park was Downsview station, which served as a terminal station of Line 1 Yonge–University.
 Situated near the eastern edge of the park across from Downsview Airport, the station was renamed Sheppard West in advance of a northern extension of Line 1, which opened on December 17, 2017.
-Since 2008, bus route 101 operated by the Toronto Transit Commission (which also operates the subway) serves the grounds of Downsview Park directly, with daily service between Sheppard West station and the Aerospace Museum on Carl Hall Road.
+Since 2008, route 101 Downsview Park operated by the Toronto Transit Commission (which also operates the subway) serves the grounds of Downsview Park directly.

-Downsview Park station opened on December 17, 2017, as part of the Line 1 subway extension into Vaughan.
-This station is located at the park's north end and is an intermodal interchange with the Barrie line, part of GO Transit's commuter rail services, whose station opened on December 30, 2017.
+Downsview Park station opened on December 17, 2017 as part of the Line 1 subway extension into Vaughan.
+This station is located at the park's north end and serves as an intermodal interchange with the Barrie line, part of GO Transit's commuter rail services.
+The 101 Downsview Park operates daily between Downsview Park station and the new Stanley Greene community located south of the urban park, while also serving the Centennial College Downsview Campus and Aerospace Hub on Carl Hall Road.